michael-zeller/udacity_cd0018/README.md

 # Disaster Response Pipeline Project

+During disasters a lot of messages are recorded on a lot of topics.
+This project helps to categorize the messages to speed up the appropriate response.

+this project contains the ETL and ML pipelines to process the source-data, train a model for text clasification and a flask-webapp to use the model online.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.